If you’re a passenger in a car accident, you may be unsure if you’re entitled to compensation.

 Can I Sue if I was a Passenger Involved in a Car Accident?

 Yes, you can sue if you were a passenger involved in a car accident.
 You can file a claim, and if you can’t get compensation through the other driver’s insurance, you can file a lawsuit.

 Hire a Trustworthy Lawyer

 If you’ve been involved in a car accident as a passenger, you’re entitled to compensation no matter if you have minor or severe injuries.
 You can receive compensation for medical expenses, personal property damages, lost income, and more.

 Injured passengers have to be aware of the laws in their state and the time frame for filing the claim.
 An experienced lawyer will help you with every aspect of the process while you focus on recovering from sustained injuries.

-Don’t hesitate to contact Schmidt & Clark and schedule your free case evaluation to get the compensation you deserve.
+Don’t hesitate to contact Schmidt & Clark, LLP and schedule your free case evaluation to get the compensation you deserve.